-Members of the Southwestern University Hall of Honor must have earned all-America honors or Academic all-America honors in their respecitve sport.
+Members of the Southwestern University Hall of Honor must have earned All-America honors or Academic All-America honors in their respective sport.

 Dr. Carla Lowry served as the Director of Athletics at Southwestern from 1984 to 1995.
 She was an advocate for all student-athletes and was inducted into the Southwestern Hall of Fame in 2012.
 Dr. Lowry expected excellence from all student-athletes who participated wearing the Southwestern uniform.
 She had great respect for those who worked hard, were exceptional performers and those that exemplified great sportsmanship.